History of Chris Paul in Timeline

 In 2020, Chris Paul was traded to the Phoenix Suns, where he reached the NBA Finals for the first time in his career in 2021.

-On February 1, 2021, Chris Paul scored a season-high 34 points for the Phoenix Suns in a 109–108 win over the Dallas Mavericks.
+On February 1, 2021, Chris Paul scored a season-high 34 points, along with nine rebounds and nine assists, in a close 109–108 win over the Dallas Mavericks.

-August 7, 2021: Contract Extension with the Suns
+August 7, 2021: Signed Contract Extension with the Suns

 On August 7, 2021, Chris Paul signed a four-year contract extension with the Phoenix Suns worth up to $120 million.